How to Machine Aluminum: The Ultimate Guide in 2022

 In CNC machining of aluminum, cutting tools, especially ones made of carbide, with 3 flutes are the gold standard.
 Such a number of sharp slots offers the balance of tool strength and chip clearance, which is detailed further in the text multiple times.

 In case you need to reduce the probability of tool constipation with metal chips even more, you may choose 2 fluted cutting tools.
-You will see how it works for a particular type of aluminum, and perhaps, it is your best choice.
+You will see how it works for a particular type of aluminum; perhaps, it is your best choice.

-You almost never need a cutting tool with more than 3 flutes (a range of options may include even 8-flutes tooling).
+You rarely need a cutting tool with more than three flutes (a range of options may include even 8-flutes tooling).
 Aluminum is a soft metal, and cutting force is not crucial for such material.

-The helix angle controls the angle at which the cutting edge enters a component being manufactured when a cutting tool is rotating.
+The helix angle controls the angle at which the cutting edge enters a manufactured component when a cutting tool is rotating.

-he simple dependency is the large the helix angle, is the more grade entry of the flute of tooling.
+The simple dependency is the larger the helix angle, the more grade entry of the flute of tooling.
 Angles enable the smoothness of the transaction and, as a result, to achieve the desired depth of cut.

 As a rule of thumb, a higher helix offers a better surface finish but produces more heat.
 Considering that aluminum is a metal with a low melting point, choosing an appropriate helix angle is crucial.

-Typically, we recommend 35-degree helix angle for roughing.
-45-degree helix angle for finishing.
-40-degree helix angle for any other purposes, or as a viable replacement of alternative helix angle options.
+Typically, we recommend a 35-degree helix angle for roughing45-degree helix angle for finishing40-degree helix angle for other purposes, or as a viable replacement of alternative helix angle options.

 Do not use uncoated tooling.
-Yes, they are more affordable and still great.
-You may consider uncoated tooling when you are unsure about what coating would suit your purposes and your tools better.
+Yes, they are more affordable and still fantastic.
+You may consider uncoated tooling when unsure what coating suits your purposes and tools better.

 Still, it is recommended that you use tooling with ZrN or TiB2 coating (explained further in the text).